IU-PR/Capstone_project/content/docs/2025/Kolobok/week4.md

 This week focused on hardening our system for deployment by implementing comprehensive testing, establishing a CI/CD pipeline, and deploying the full Kolobok application stack to a publicly accessible staging environment.

 We introduced rigorous testing across backend APIs, ML components, and user-facing interfaces (Telegram bot and web UI).
-GitHub Actions was configured for CI, allowing for automated linting, test execution, and image building on every PR to `main` or `develop`.
+GitHub Actions was configured for CI, allowing for automated linting, test execution, and image building on every PR to `main`.
 A lightweight CD system was also added, automatically deploying the updated backend to our staging server.

 Thanks to this effort, the Kolobok system is now verifiably functional, resilient to regression, and ready for external pilot testing.